 The biggest advantage or benefits of SCCM cloud management gateway is you don’t need to expose your on-premises infrastructure to the internet.
 If you are planning to use CMG, I would suggest you to read this article by Microsoft.

-The SCCM CMG uses Azure Cloud Services as PaaS, this service uses virtual machines (VMs) that will involve compute costs.
-By default the CMG uses a Standard A2 V2 VM.
+The CMG uses Azure Cloud Services as PaaS, this service uses virtual machines (VMs) that will involve compute costs.
+By default, the SCCM CMG uses a Standard A2 V2 VM.

-When you setup SCCM cloud management gateway, you select how many VM instances support the CMG.
-By default it 1 and 16 is the maximum.
+When you set up SCCM cloud management gateway, you select how many VM instances support the CMG.
+One CMG supports up to 16 virtual machine (VM) instances in the Azure cloud service.

 SCCM CMG Ports and Data Flow